Xiidra® in his Practice

 Dr. Jay K Mattheis, MD, MSPH, FACS

-Dry eye disease expert and Novartis employee
+Dry eye disease expert

-Former Clinician and Director of the Comprehensive Eye Care and Dry Eye Center of Excellence at Wellish Vision Institute
+Former Clinician, and Director of the Comprehensive Eye Care and Dry Eye Center of Excellence at Wellish Vision Institute

 Years ago, while reading an ophthalmology publication, lifitegrast was mentioned in a small article as a possible tool to treat dry eye disease (DED).
 After reading that article, I hoped it could be an effective tool to treat my patients in the future.